Professional Judgement for Special Circumstances

 3. A 2022 - 2023 applicable Dependent or Independent Verification Worksheet

 Verification/documentation listed for your special circumstance(s) or condition(s):

-Examples of documentation that can be used would include: termination or reduction-in-hours notification from an employer; unemployment benefits letter; copies of paid medical expenses not covered by insurance; legal documents (separation, divorce, marriage, adoption, etc.); three months of recent paystubs showing recent year-to-date earnings; benefit statements; physician's statement; signed copy of your or your parent's 2019 or 2020 Federal Income Tax Return; W-2 forms; 2018 or 2019 1099 MISC Forms, letters from agencies such as DCFS, etc.
+Examples of documentation that can be used would include: termination or reduction-in-hours notification from an employer; unemployment benefits letter; copies of paid medical expenses not covered by insurance; legal documents (separation, divorce, marriage, adoption, etc.); three months of recent paystubs showing recent year-to-date earnings; benefit statements; physician's statement; signed copy of your or your parent's Federal Income Tax Return(s); W-2 forms; 1099 MISC Forms, letters from agencies such as DCFS, etc.